e-dyn/gloria/doc/source/get_started/decomposition_types.rst

 Comparison of Types
 -------------------

-To illustrate additive vs. multiplicative behaviour, we take a well-known data set showing multiplicative behaviour, namely the `Air Passengers <https://www.kaggle.com/datasets/rakannimer/air-passengers>`_ available at Kaggle.
+To illustrate additive vs. multiplicative behaviour, we take a look at a well-known example showing multiplicative behaviour, namely the `Air Passengers <https://www.kaggle.com/datasets/rakannimer/air-passengers>`_ data set available at Kaggle.
 The following code fits and plots the data with a *poisson* model for count data.

 .. note::
     It is worth mentioning that the data set is sampled on a monthly basis.
 As the length of a month varies, Gloria cannot handle monthly data directly.
 Instead we resample the data using the *average* length of a month.